 “But could I endure such a life for long?” the lady went on fervently, almost frantically.
 “That’s the chief question—that’s my most agonizing question.
 I shut my eyes and ask myself, ‘Would you persevere long on that path?
 And if the patient whose wounds you are washing did not meet you with gratitude, but worried you with his whims, without valuing or remarking your charitable services, began abusing you and rudely commanding you, and complaining to the superior authorities of you (which often happens when people are in great suffering)—what then?
 Would you persevere in your love, or not?’
 And do you know, I came with horror to the conclusion that, if anything could dissipate my love to humanity, it would be ingratitude.
 In short, I am a hired servant, I expect my payment at once—that is, praise, and the repayment of love with love.
 Otherwise I am incapable of loving any one.”

 Here Madame Hohlakov shows remarkable self-awareness, for she knows that beneath her noble vision of serving others out of the goodness of her heart, her love is nevertheless thin and fleeting: ingratitude would shatter it.
 That is not true love any more than it is true love to volunteer at the local soup kitchen so you can post pictures on Instagram.
-(I should add that this isn’t to say you should never volunteer if you feel the slightest temptation to publicize your efforts, only that it is very difficult indeed to do so with total purity of motives.)
+(This isn’t to say you should never volunteer if you feel the slightest temptation to publicize your efforts, only that it is very difficult indeed to do so with total purity of motives.)

 Zossima does not shame Madame Hohlakov for her confession.
 He cites a story of a man who loved humanity in the abstract, yet grew irritated whenever he was forced to endure the company of actual individuals.
 He quotes the man thus: